RetroPie/RetroPie-Docs/docs/ScummVM.md

 Create a directory `/home/pi/RetroPie/roms/scummvm/Day of the Tentacle` and place the game files in it.

-Create a launcher file with the same name as the directory: `/home/pi/RetroPie/roms/scummvm/Day of the Tentacle/Day of the Tentacle.svm`
+Create a launcher file with the same name as the directory: `/home/pi/RetroPie/roms/scummvm/Day of the Tentacle.svm`

 This laucher file `Day of the Tentacle.svm` contains the shortname `tentacle`

 You can create the launcher file like:

 ```
-echo "tentacle" > "/home/pi/RetroPie/roms/scummvm/Day of the Tentacle/Day of the Tentacle.svm"
+echo "tentacle" > "/home/pi/RetroPie/roms/scummvm/Day of the Tentacle.svm"
 ```

 The final file layout is:

 ```
-/home/pi/RetroPie/roms/scummvm/Day of the Tentacle/Day of the Tentacle.svm
+/home/pi/RetroPie/roms/scummvm/Day of the Tentacle.svm
 /home/pi/RetroPie/roms/scummvm/Day of the Tentacle/MONSTER.SOU
 /home/pi/RetroPie/roms/scummvm/Day of the Tentacle/TENTACLE.000
 /home/pi/RetroPie/roms/scummvm/Day of the Tentacle/TENTACLE.001